Mastodon Mastodon Mastodon Mastodon

 return execute_query(query)

-If user_id contains SQL code, it can be executed by the database, leading to SQL injection.
+If user_id contains SQL fragments, they can be executed by the database.

 def get_user(user_id):